AidanTilgner/Ask-Mintlify/Readme.md

 > Aidan's email is aidantilgner02@gmail.com, and his phone number is (503)-200-7472.

 As you can see, there is a problem with context added not being relevant to the question that was asked.
-This is perhaps useful context in some situations, but in cases where the LLM will not end up using the information, it is likely a waste of tokens, and therefore money.
+While this context may be useful in certain situations, providing it when the LLM does not utilize the information can be inefficient in terms of token usage and cost.

 ### The Solution

-So what is the solution?
-Well, I propose a Retrieval Augmented Generation solution, but not the usual method which utilizes a vector DB.
+So, what is the solution?
+I propose utilizing a Retrieval Augmented Generation approach.
+However, not the currently popular method which utilizes a vector DB.
 Instead, a custom, low-resource language classification model will be used to determine the intent of the user input, and provide additional context to the LLM based on that intent.

 #### Example